 In 2019, Amazon released the first season of The Boys, based on Garth Ennis and Darick Robertson’s comic book series.
 Its immediate popularity, bolstered by its shockingly gnarly violence, showed that mainstream audiences had an appetite for R-rated superhero content that wasn’t just gritty and dour.

 Two years later, the streaming platform unleashed Invincible, an animated adaptation of Robert Kirkman’s comics.
 With a shocking series opener, the show quickly found its fans, who feverishly demanded another season after its bloody conclusion.

 Thankfully, Amazon listened.
 Not only are we getting Season 2 of Invincible, but we’re getting a third season too.
 Given the horrific twists and turns of Kirkman’s original series, there’s a lot of ground to cover across the universe of Invincible.
 Sometime soon – hopefully – we’ll join Mark Grayson on the next chapter of his journey.

-- Invincible Season 2 release date: Is there a release date?
+- Invincible Season 2 release date

-- Invincible Season 2 plot: What will it be about?
+- Invincible Season 2 cast

 “There’s definitely a lot less designing and different things that have to happen to move into our second season.
 And it’s entirely possible that there’s already work that has been done on the second season.
 So I think we’re in a good place to be moving forward, were this show to end up being successful.”

-However, the show’s head writer Simon Racioppa told Tech Radar that they’ve been working on the second season for “longer than I think people are aware, but it takes a while.
+The show’s head writer Simon Racioppa told Tech Radar that they’ve been working on the second season for “longer than I think people are aware, but it takes a while.
 It’s a big show.”